matrix-ac/blog/docs/xmpp.md

 We have a multi user channel located at ```bios@conference@matrix.ac```.
 Come and join the coversation.

-There is an array for clients available for many platforms.
+There are an array of clients available for many platforms.
 Some of our favorites are:

-- Pidgin <https://pidgin.im> - GUI (With CLI option <https://developer.pidgin.im/wiki/Using%20Finch>)
+- Pidgin <https://pidgin.im> - GUI (with CLI option <https://developer.pidgin.im/wiki/Using%20Finch>)
 - Gajim <http://gajim.org> - GUI
 - mcabber <http://mcabber.com> - CLI
 - profanity <http://profanity.im> - CLI